-We designed this toolkit with the advice and support of trusted bodies including Netsafe and Te Mana Whakaatu Classification Office.
+We designed this toolkit with the advice and support of trusted bodies including the eSafety Commissioner (eSafety), Alannah & Madeline Foundation and the Department of Home Affairs.
 You will find many safety resources and links provided by these organisations throughout this toolkit.
 IGEA, the association representing the gaming industry in Australia and New Zealand, was also a key partner.

 This toolkit is part of our multifaceted approach to safety, as outlined in our Xbox Transparency Report which shares more information about how we protect our community.
-Our approach includes a range of proactive and reactive tools and measures, such as our parental controls so tamariki can engage in safe and age-appropriate experiences; and privacy tools to keep players informed about what data is collected and how it is used.
-The Microsoft privacy dashboard and the Xbox Data Collection for Kids website explain data privacy and collection in simple language for tamariki and rangatahi.
+Our approach includes a range of proactive and reactive tools and measures, such as our parental controls so children can engage in safe and age-appropriate experiences; and privacy tools to keep players informed about what data is collected and how it used.
+The Microsoft privacy dashboard and the Xbox Data Collection for Kids website explain data privacy and collection in simple language for kids.

 Just like any technology or online activity, children benefit from parents and caregivers being actively involved.
-We encourage whānau to learn, play and discuss their gaming activities together, and this toolkit is designed to support this.
+We encourage families to learn, play and discuss their gaming activities together, and this toolkit is designed to support this.